CompSciLauren/pill-pal-alexa/README.md

 # PillPal Alexa

-The code related to Alexa being used for PillPal.
+The code related to Alexa used for the [PillPal](https://github.com/CompSciLauren/pill-pal) project.